 1975 Maserati Merak (Project Dexy)

-Every part of this car has been either rebuilt or replaced to exacting standards.
+An original Right Hand Drive which is quite a rare find, every part of this car has been either rebuilt or replaced to exacting standards.
 She has been repainted in her original colour of Verde Indy Green and has been re-trimmed in vibrant red leather with matching green stitching, green carpets, black centre console and dash covering.

 The engine and gearbox has been fully re-built by our renowned race engine builder Don Warman.